entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 A. 19.
 Sensory lines of the nuchal plate: (0) extend to the posterior margin; (1) do not extend.
 > Trinajstic et al. (2019), character 32.

+A. 20.
+Skull roof posteriroly bears a significant overlap area: (0) absent; (1) present.
+> Zhu Y. et al. (2019), character 377.

+A. 21. lateral processes (mesial articular process in Liu, 1991) flank the articular fossas mesially on the visceral surface of the skull roof: (0) absent; (1) present.
+> Zhu Y. et al. (2019), character 378.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.